What’s more important, experience or education?

 Cash flows into your business when you make a sale to a customer or fulfill an order for a partner.
 Cash flows out when you pay business expenses (which come from loans, rent, taxes, etc.), pay employees, and more.

-You want to maintain a positive cash flow, meaning more money is flowing in than is flowing out.
-After all, you can’t pay your expenses or fund any growth tactics if you don’t have enough money in the bank to cover them — or at least you can’t for long (and without ruining your personal credit).
+Because you want to maintain a positive cash flow, meaning more money is flowing in than is flowing out.
+After all, you can’t pay off your liabilities or fund any growth tactics if you don’t have enough money in the bank to cover them — or at least you can’t for long (and without ruining your personal credit).

-Just ask our next founder — it’s especially important that small businesses understand and maintain a healthy cash flow, because when you’re just starting out your sales will likely be smaller and you’ll unfortunately also have a harder time getting loans or other funding.
+Just ask our next founder.
+It’s especially important that small businesses understand and maintain a healthy cash flow, because when you’re just starting out — well before it's time for an IPO or any other big liquidity event — your sales will likely be smaller and you’ll unfortunately also have a harder time getting loans or other funding.

 Hire Professionals to Do What You Can’t